 Lisa: Tell me how that helped you, the study group, and the office hours, as well as practicing on your own.

 Lauren: The study group reinforces what's in the program anyway, but it's nice to take that time as if you were attending a class, be with other people and hear it again, ask questions, listen to other people's questions.
 It gives you the motivation to maybe do a couple of more hours that day and then go to a movie later or go out with your friends.
 It's kind of school time which worked for me.
 Again, you read it online; then, they verbalize it in the office hours.
 It's more time, and it's beneficial.

 Lisa: Okay.
 Once you got your results and you found out you passed, then what happened for you?

-I was able to go into my current employer and I had a little bit of leverage knowing that there were other people who wanted me.
+I was able to go into my current employer, and I had a little bit of leverage knowing that there were other people who wanted me.
 I was going to pass the test.
-Maybe I will call it a bluff, but I said I'm going to be a licensed interior designer so he offered me a raise, half at that particular moment then half when I passed my test.
-I passed, so I sent him a screen shot of my results from online.
+Maybe I will call it a bluff, but I said I'm going to be a licensed interior designer, so he offered me a raise, half at that particular moment then half when I passed my test.
+I passed, so I sent him a screenshot of my results online.
 The rest is history.

 Lisa: That's good, that's good.
 That more than pays for your books and your drawings and your drafting table, doesn't it?

 Lauren: Right.
 It all comes out in the wash.
 It's definitely worth it.
 I still have everything.
 I don't know if I'm going to sell it.
 Maybe I will.
 I kind of want to hold on to everything.